rubenpersicot/heat/README.md

 ## Installation

-To check our project, you will need [anaconda](https://docs.anaconda.com/anaconda/install/index.html).
+To run the project, you will need [anaconda](https://docs.anaconda.com/anaconda/install/index.html).

 ## Usage
 Simply run the jupyter notebook !